typescript-eslint/typescript-eslint/packages/typescript-eslint-parser/README.md

 ## Reporting Bugs

 Please check the current list of open and known issues and ensure the bug has not been reported before.
-When creating a new issue provide as much information about your enviroment as possible.
+When creating a new issue provide as much information about your environment as possible.
 This includes:
  - ESLint Version
  - TypeScript version
  - TypeScript parser version